-THE PEGGY KRAUSE AWARD FOR BEST PERFORMANCE OF AN ORIGINAL COMPOSITION BY THE CONTESTANT
+THE LUKE RACKERS AWARD FOR BEST COMPOSITION (ANY STYLE) WRITTEN AND PERFORMED BY THE CONTESTANT

 For this prize category, judges will be evaluating the quality of both the performance and the composition itself.Original compositions may be in any style for piano solo, two pianos (including concerto movement with orchestra part as second piano reduction), or three pianos.
 If possible, please write out neatly or print by computer.
 If composition is somewhat improvisatory, the piece may be written out in some form of shorthand representation and/or innovative notation (e.g., "fake chart," some kind of structural diagram, etc.).
 It would be ideal to make one copy for each judge.
 It's all right if original compositions have already been played in other competitions.
 However, we do not allow contestants to play repertory that they have played in previous years, unless the piece is a very different version, and/or the performance is significantly altered in some way.
 If in doubt, contact Dr. Houle.

 For fledgling composers and improvisers, we recommend the Pattern Play Series.

 For more advanced students with a classical background, we recommend: Improvisation at the Piano by Brian Chung and Dennis Thurmond

 For help with understanding theory and musical forms:

 This book is a must-read for all who wish to get in touch with our real traditions: